dasgourav/Ansible-ParameterStore/README.md

 In the Following Role, (SecureStringParameterStore) , you need to Update the Right Region where you have stored the Cloudformation & SSM Parameter Store, to retrieve the Secure String from the SSM Parameter Store.
 Here we have used us-east-1 which denotes N.Virginia Region.
 (Click here to check the AWS Region Code).

 ## Scope for improvement :
-1) We can directly store Server Login Credentials in the Systems Manager Parameter Store and retrieve the Credentials only during a Full Ansible run.
-Similarly, we did in the Role SecureStringParameterStore, without exposing/storing the credentials inside the Ansible Controller Node.
+1) We can directly store Server Login Credentials in the Systems Manager Parameter Store and retrieve the Credentials only during a Full Ansible Run.
+Similarly, we did in the Role SecureStringParameterStore, without exposing/storing the credentials in the Ansible Controller Node.
-2) For Error-Handling, we can use [Ansible rescue blocks] (https://docs.ansible.com/ansible/latest/user_guide/playbooks_blocks.html) so that if any Task fails the Retrieved private Key removed safely from the Ansible Controller Node.
+2) For Error-Handling, we can use [Ansible rescue blocks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_blocks.html) so that if any Task fails the Retrieved private Key removed safely from the Ansible Controller Node.